This is clearly a non-food post. But I’m sure you’ll find it as relevant as a healthy green smoothie.

 Food Matters brings out the best of the forgotten knowledge we had on food and how our views on illness and wellness have changed over the centuries.

-From the same creators as Food Matters, they offer more info on how to lead a clean, plant-based diet.
+From the same creators as Food Matters, they offer more info on how the diet industry preys on consumers to keep them coming back.

 Fantastic doc displaying the change on a men’s (and his family’s) lifestyle aiming towards producing no waste for a whole year.